 On Friday, senior citizens 65 and older and all veterans are admitted FREE.
 Remember to get tickets for the Horse Pulling contest at 6:00 p.m. at the Main Grandstand.

 Saturday is Apple Pie Day!
-Don’t miss the Apple Pie Auction at 2:30 p.m and get your pie entered at the Domestic Arts Hall between 9:00 a.m. – 12:00 p.m. before the auction begins.
+Don’t miss the Apple Pie Auction at 1:00 p.m.
 Then hurry over to the Main Grandstand and get your tickets for the big Saturday night production of the Demolition Derby!

 Monday is the much-loved Frog Jumping Contest at 3:00 p.m. in the Arena, so make sure your kids come with frog in hand, or bucket!
-If you love motorcross, then finish out your last night over at the Main Grandstand for the US FMX Championship Series at 5:30 p.m.
+Then finish out your last night over at the Main Grandstand for the Truck and Tractor Pull at 3:30 p.m.

 These are just some of the fabulous offerings that will be awaiting you at this year’s Great Geauga County Fair.
 Visit their website HERE to get the full schedule of events.